-ALGEBRA II (CP) GRADE 10-11 1 credit
+ALGEBRA II (CP)

 This is a traditional college preparatory second year algebra course designed to prepare students for the SAT and higher level mathematics courses including Pre-Calculus, Statistics, and/or Trigonometry.
 Topics include: solving and graphing linear and quadratic equations and inequalities, identifying and graphing conic sections, working with exponents and solving exponential equations, applying concepts of the Real and Complex number systems, Trigonometry, and making real world connections and applications using these tools.
 Graphic representation and problem solving are emphasized throughout.
 Prerequisite: Algebra I and Geometry